- class pandas.api.extensions.ExtensionArray[source]#

 The remaining methods implemented on this class should be performant, as they only compose abstract methods.
 Still, a more efficient implementation may be available, and these methods can be overridden.

-One can implement methods to handle array reductions.
+One can implement methods to handle array accumulations or reductions.

 One can implement methods to handle parsing from strings that will be used in methods such as